 This delicious slow cooker creamed corn is the perfect comfort food.
 You can eat it just on its own or as a side to another dish.
-It’s incredibly easy to get prepared and cooking in no time at all.

 If you want to see how to make this slow cooker creamed corn, then be sure to check out the video below.
 If you’re just after the written recipe, then you can find it right below.

 - ¼ cup butter

 - In a slow cooker, add all the ingredients and stir lightly to combine.